kyoungerman/Senior-Design-Project/README.md

 front end.

 This project uses the following technologies:

 Python, Django, PostgreSQL, Amazon Web Services, Beautiful Soup, Chart.js and the eBay API.

+Here's how it worked:

      First, a user would enter a term in the search bar of the webpage.

      The app would then search eBay, Craigslist, and Facebook Marketplace for the entered search term.

      Then, it would aggregate all relevant product listings into a results page.

      The application would also track 129 different PC parts and their prices, and store them in a remote database hosted on AWS.

      Finally, the user could see the historical prices of any PC part in a line chart format.

 files of interest: